 There’s no doubt that mailing documents should no longer be an option for correspondence since it can take up to 4 business days for each delivery.
 Especially now with more and more compliance requirements regarding user access, these manual processes risk serious data breaches and can damage the company’s reputation.

 Unfortunately, it is nearly impossible for advisors to keep up with new compliance requirements while paying close attention to their client relationships.
-Therefore, many technology solutions were created to provide a balance between being compliant and doing advisory activities.
+Therefore, many technology solutions like digital vaults were created to provide a balance between being compliant and doing advisory activities.

 Adopting technology is definitely a win-win for financial managers and companies after successfully implementing automated solutions.
 The Royal Bank of Canada estimates that e-signatures alone save them approximately $8M per year in administrative costs.
 (According to the E-book)